Have you been thinking about starting a podcast? Not sure where to start or what’s involved in planning and uploading an episode?

 Let’s walk through the prep and maintenance steps together.
 I made a list for you so here’s how to start a podcast using Anchor.fm

-The cool thing about Anchor.fm is it’s a springboard to get on other platforms like iTunes, Stitcher, Google and more.
+One of the cool things about Anchor.fm is it’s a springboard to get on other platforms like iTunes, Stitcher, Google and more.
 At the moment, ‘Joy within‘ is on 10 platforms but I upload content directly to Anchor.fm

 Write a theme and paragraph description of your podcast